Millerbots-2549/scouting/ReadMe.md

 If you do not have MySQL installed, you will need to install it locally.
 Here is the [MySQL Installer](https://dev.mysql.com/downloads/installer/)
 You will want to install the server and the workbench.
 Once installed you can import the Dump.sql file that is located in the "database" directory of the project.
+You can do this with MySQL Workbench.
+Use the import/export commands.
-This dump file will create the database and insert all the data from the previous compititions into the database.
-Then create a user with the name of 'scout' and a password of 'password' that has privileges to the scouting scheme.
-This can be done in the workbench.
-Someday I will export the user creation SQL into a script.
+This dump file will create the database and insert all the data from the previous competitions into the database.
+Then run the `createUser.sql` script in MySQL Workbench.
+This will create the scout user and set the password and permissions for the user.

 Once the jar is built it can be run by executing this at the command line: `java -jar ./scouting.jar` See https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html for deploying in unix.